Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Introduction

 \section{Introduction}

 Type Ia supernovae (SNe Ia) are mature standardizable candles that are frequently used to measure the cosmological parameters \citep[e.g.,][]{1998AJ....116.1009R,1999ApJ...517..565P,2007ApJ...659...98R,2009ApJS..185...32K,2011ApJ...737..102S,2012ApJ...746...85S,2018ApJ...859..101S,2019ApJ...872L..30A,2019ApJ...881...19J,2022ApJ...938..110B}.
 These studies generally assumed that the SNe~Ia originated from a uniform class and showed negligible evolution over the cosmological time.
 In practice, we do not fully understand these exceptional explosions, such as their progenitor system and the explosion mechanism.
-Thus, the degree to which SN Ia properties evolve with redshift and how these evolutionary effects will impact the precision of the cosmological parameters will become an important consideration in their future use.
+Thus, the degree to which SN Ia properties change with redshift and how that will impact the precision of the cosmological parameters will become an important consideration in their future use.